Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 King shags

-The largest of the group is the king shag (Leucocarbo carunculatus) – 76 centimetres long and weighing 2.5 kilograms.
-It is known to Māori as kawau pateketeke.
-When the Resolution anchored in the Marlborough Sounds on Captain James Cook’s second voyage in 1772, the German naturalist Johann Reinhold Forster and his son Georg took a specimen of this striking black and white bird.
+The king shag (Leucocarbo carunculatus) is known to Māori as kawau pateketeke.
+When the Resolution anchored in the Marlborough Sounds on James Cook’s second voyage in 1772, the German naturalist Johann Reinhold Forster and his son Georg took a specimen of this striking black-and-white bird.

-Breeding in colonies, they spend months building twiggy nests on rock, and lay one to three eggs between May and June.
+Breeding in colonies, they spend months building twiggy nests on rock, and lay one to three eggs in May or June.
 They tend to feed in sea water that is 20–40 metres deep, taking flounder, sand eels, cod and other fish as well as crayfish and crabs from the sea floor.
 Their dives last from 45 to 90 seconds.

 A count in 2001 found there were just 650 king shags.
 Considered to be among the world’s rarest seabirds, the king shag has been rated ‘vulnerable’ by the World Conservation Union.
 It was once widespread (fossil bones dating between 2,000 and 3,000 years old have been found in Northland and elsewhere), but is now found only on islands around the Marlborough Sounds; most likely their numbers were reduced by Māori through hunting.
 Nelson Māori used to lower men over cliffs by ropes to capture the big birds on their roosting sites.